Any discussion about Ashes of Creation must first begin with a discussion of Nodes, which leads us naturally to our first question: What are Nodes?

 While there are a lot of things that happen in Nodes between the Wilderness to the Encampment Stage, it is the Village Stage where the exciting stuff begins to happen.
 When a Node reaches level 3 the Player Run Government, Housing and Citizenship, Sieges, Node Specific Buildings, and Vassal System mechanics all come into play.

 Given the complexity of the topic, the Housing and Citizenship discussion has its own section.
-For now, just realize that Freeholds and In-Node Housing become available at Stage 3 (Village) and Instanced Apartments become available at Stage 4 (Town).
-Additionally, the section on Sieges has been included in depth in the PvP Section.
+Freeholds and In-Node Houses become available at Stage 3 (Village) as well as a starter set of 50 Instanced Apartments.
+At Stage 4 (Town), the Mayor will have the optional to build additional Instanced Apartments and more In-Node Houses will spawn.
+Additionally, the section on Node Sieges has been included in depth in the PvP Section.

 When a node is at Stage 1 (Expedition) and Stage 2 (Encampment) the decision for the Node and its growth is all done by the game mechanics.
 Beginning at Stage 3 (Village) leadership becomes the responsibility of the players, namely through the role of Mayor; however, we are aware that the government is done slightly different in each of the different Node types.
 We are waiting for more details on the other offices and are expecting that information to come in the Nodes 3 and Nodes 4 Videos.